Kingxukai/linux/Documentation/networking/driver.rst

 there is no way your device can tell ahead of time when its transmit function will become busy.

-Instead it must maintain the queue properly.
+Instead it must maintain the woke queue properly.
 For example, for a driver implementing scatter-gather this means:

 .. code-block:: c